carolinewang01/rotate/README.md

 ### Baselines
 - Implement L-BRDiv - Arrasy
 - Implement PLR style FCP baseline (this requires implementing "growing" the population size between iterations)
-- Implement PAIRED - we need to stop resetting the confederate/br; we need to reduce the population param seeds to 1 and freeze it.
-- Finish open-ended minimax
 - Implement MEP (we should prioritize MEP over TraGeDi because MEP is stronger)

 If time permits: